KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/command/README.md

 ## Scenario

-Multiglom Logistics provides a tool to its clients for order management.
+Multiglom Logistics provides a tool for order management to its clients.
 Originally planned as a workaround the software has become quite popular due to its simplicity and focus.
 However, clients are missing an undo/redo for the text input component.

 It was decided to add this functionality with the upcoming release.